Cassel & Cassel has three attorneys recognized in Florida Super Lawyers Magazine for the second consecutive year

 Hillary Cassel and Michael Cassel presented to the Florida Association of Public Insurance Adjusters at the 2021 live conference.

-Hillary Cassel and Michael Cassel have both been named as 2020 Rising Stars by Super Lawyers Magazine.
-This marks the fourth consecutive year for Michael and sixth consecutive year for Hillary.
+Hillary Cassel and Michael Cassel have been selected by Fort Lauderdale Illustrated as Top Lawyers in Insurance Law.
+This marks the second consecutive year for both Hillary and Michael.

 Analysis of New Case Law re: Intent as an Element when Voiding Coverage based on False Statements or Material Misrepresentations